rbowsley/lamplighthelp/source/21-2-2_Comms_-_creating_a_MailChimp_mailing_list_from_Lamplight.markdown

 - Scroll across the table to the 'Lamplight Sync Category' column - this shows the {{Lamplight}} {{group}} name and ID.
    - Where a client is part of more then one {{group}} then this will be identified.
  - When you send a campaign through Mailchimp you will use these sync categories to identify the who to send to.

+### Seeing a History in Lamplight of Mailchimp Syncs

+If you want to see all your {{Lamplight}} syncs with Mailchimp:
+- Go to 'admin -> system administration -> Communication Settings -> View Mailchimp event history'.

 ###### comms module